djuber/study/_posts/2015-04-21-users-and-groups.markdown

 + Create, delete, and modify local groups and group membership
 + Configure a system to use an existing authentication service for user and group information

-Creating and deleting and groups accounts is straightorward (useradd, groupadd, userdel, groupdel), but modifying accounts is non-trivial.
+Creating and deleting and groups accounts is straightforward (useradd, groupadd, userdel, groupdel), but modifying accounts is non-trivial.
 Setting passwords with passwd is straightforward, but managing the lifespan and expiration dates was new to me.
 As a home user, I typically set passwords to not expire (I assume most people do this).
 At work, we reset passwords on all machines randomly whenever we have a user leave the company, with every machine account set uniquely and randomly.
 If we ever had a time without any turnover, the passwords would possibly stay the same indefinitely.

 As a system administrator, I see group membership changed incorrectly at least once a month among my peers, in an environment where